UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have yet to cover the spread this season when underdogs by 33 points or more.
+- The Golden Eagles have been underdogs by 33 points or more one time this year and have not covered the spread once.

-- Southern Miss' games this year have hit the over two times in nine opportunities (22.2%).
+- Southern Miss' games this year have hit the over on just two of nine set point totals (22.2%).

-- In games that Southern Miss amasses more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Southern Miss totals more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Eagles have turned the ball over 22 times this season, five more turnovers than the Roadrunners have forced (17).
+- The Golden Eagles have turned the ball over five more times (22 total) than the Roadrunners have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.